Tropical Storm Nicole topples beachfront homes into ocean

 Wilbur-by-the-Sea is an unincorporated community on a barrier island with only beachfront homes.
 Next door in Daytona Beach Shores, a strip of high-rise condominiums were evacuated ahead of Nicole’s landfall, and while they remained standing after the storm, their future depends on safety reviews.

+“Structural damage along our coastline is unprecedented,” Recktenwald said.
+“We’ve never experienced anything like this before.”

+Officials said they didn’t know when residents could safely return to their homes in the barrier island communities.

-The homeowners association at the Marbella condominiums had just spent $240,000 to temporarily rebuild the seawall Ian destroyed in September, said Connie Hale Gellner, whose family owns a unit there.
+The homeowners association at the Marbella condominiums in Daytona Beach Shores had just spent $240,000 to temporarily rebuild the seawall Ian destroyed in September, said Connie Hale Gellner, whose family owns a unit there.
 Live video from the building’s cameras showed Nicole’s storm surge taking it all way.

 “We knew it wasn’t meant to stop a hurricane, it was only meant to stop the erosion,” Gellner said.
 But after Nicole, the building’s pool deck “is basically in the ocean,” Gellner said.
 “The problem is that we have no more beach.
 So even if we wanted to rebuild, they’ll probably condemn the building because the water is just splashing up against the building.”